-Fetch and load already-created datasets that we provide. (to see a list of actual datasets, look for the wetsuite_datasets.ipynb notebook)
+Fetch and load already-created datasets that we provide.

-As this is often structured data, each dataset may work a little differently, so there is an describe() to get you started, that each dataset should fill out.
+As this is often structured data, each dataset may work a little differently, so there is an describe() to get you started - each dataset should fill that out.

 From __init__.py